 There is one thing you must always do before you end your product demo.
 No, it’s not getting your potential buyer to sign the contract on the spot.
 Although, that would be ideal and it’s sometimes worth a try.

-Statistically speaking, sales professionals who spend just four minutes longer discussing next steps than their peers, win more deals.
+Statistically speaking, sales professionals who spend just four minutes longer discussing the next steps than their peers, win more deals.
 Why?
-Because when your prospects commit to next steps, they take on some of the responsibility to keep moving forward.
-Let’s look at five tactics you need to consider when planning your “Next Steps” strategy.
+Because when your prospects commit to the next sale steps, they take on some of the responsibility to keep moving forward.
+Let’s look at five tactics you need to consider when planning your “Next Sale Steps” strategy.

 Do you need to bring in more decision-makers?
 Are you ready to present the contract?
 What is their buying process?
 How can you move the sale ahead?